Welcome to my very first blog post!

 Gentlemen and ladies, welcome!!!
 My name is Lord Acuña, originally from the Philippines, currently based in Singapore.
-I am very happy to be finally launching my own website, after doing more or less 30 for other people.
-Creating web pages has always been one of my favorite things to do since I was like 12-14, hence I took Computer Science when I reached college.
+I am very happy to be finally launching my own website.
+Creating web pages has always been one of my favorite things to do since I was like 12, and for that reason I studied Computer Science when I reached college.

 I get to travel more often now that I’m here in SG.
 So basically this blog will be about that, as well as my love for web developing and music.
 And everything else.